DeepikaRajendran/dev-mom/_posts/2017-12-03-template-data-binding-Part-3.md

 `#phone` references the whole phone input element, whereas the `phone.value` contains the user typed value.

-This reference variable lets us use the value of the DOM element directly inside the template without the need to pass through the component.
+This reference variable let us use the value of the DOM element directly inside the template without the need to pass through the component.

 Now, add `click` event handling to add the toy to the list.
 ```html